 (a) Only producers covered by a certification of eligibility may apply for adjustment assistance.
 Producers may request advice from FSA regarding the preparation and submission of their applications.

-(b) An eligible producer may submit an application for adjustment assistance at any time after the certification date but not later than 90 days after the certification date.
+(b) An eligible producer may submit an application for adjustment assistance by submitting to FSA a designated application form at any time after the certification date but not later than 90 days after the certification date.
 If the 90-day application period ends on a weekend or legal holiday, the producer may apply the following business day.

 (d) Upon submitting their application, producers shall be immediately eligible to request trade adjustment technical assistance from the Extension Service at no cost.